-To keep Peter rabbit and his vole friends away from your garden carrots, surround them with chicken wire fencing that is at least 3-feet tall.
+To keep Peter rabbit and his vole friends away from your garden carrots, plant them in tall pots or surround them with chicken wire fencing that is at least 3-feet tall.
 The bottom 6 inches should be below soil level, with the ends of the wire bent away from the garden bed.
 When you water your plants or check on them, make sure that there are no gaps in the fencing where animals have found their way in.

 Growing carrots is easy and will increase your horticultural self-confidence.
 It is a great thing to do with kids, and it will bring out your inner kid.
 You may never want a supermarket carrot again.